FOREX-Dollar at two-week low ahead of Yellen; Aussie firms

 testimony by new U.S. Federal Reserve chief Janet Yellen that

-could give clues as to how quickly the Fed will cut back its
+could give clues on how quickly the Fed will cut back its

 The Australian dollar rose to its highest point in almost a